ensarmuriqi/misandei17/README.md

 ### Hi there 👋, my name is Ensar Muriqi
 #### I am a student of software engineer.
-💻 I'm currently leaarning Javascript.
+💻 I'm currently learning Javascript.

 🚀 I'm focused to my career as a full-stack developer.